← Back to research

 When to Choose Codex App Over Alternatives

-• Choose Codex App when: You want visual multi-agent orchestration with Skills/Automations in the OpenAI ecosystem
+• Choose Codex App when: You want visual multi-agent orchestration with Computer Use, Skills, and Automations in the OpenAI ecosystem

-• Choose Claude Code when: You prefer terminal-based workflows or Anthropic models, or need Windows/Linux
+• Choose Claude Code when: You prefer terminal-based workflows or Anthropic models, or need Linux

 • Choose Cursor when: You want AI deeply integrated into your IDE, not a separate orchestration layer